cmateu/galstreams/README.rst

 **Footprint Class**

 This class handles a stream’s footprint as a collection of points.
-A Footprint object can be instantiated by passing it a name string and a pair of longitude-latitude vectors which will be interpreted as RA/DEC or l/b if the coordinate system is indicated as equatorial or galactic respectively (via de cootype keyword).
+A Footprint object can be instantiated by passing it a name string and a pair of longitude-latitude vectors which will be interpreted as RA/DEC or l/b if the coordinate system is indicated as equatorial or galactic respectively (via de cootype keyword), e.g., as follows:

 	footprint= mwstreams.Footprint(ra,dec,’Amethyst’,cootype=‘equ’)